yjg30737/yjg30737/README.md

 **I will share my thought with you guys soon, about our future and a way of life.**

+This website holds my past.
+Feel free to explore.

 <div align=center>

 ![](http://github-profile-summary-cards.vercel.app/api/cards/profile-details?username=yjg30737&theme=default)